adipasquale/state-machines-lightning-talk/slides.md

 ---

-name: tip1
+class: center

+.header[how to fail : tip n°1]

-## 1. decide on your own
+## decide everything on your own

----

-template: tip1

-- different and valid views of the data

 ???